Organizing your research in projects

 Since not everyone has the same workflow and not every type of study has the same requirements, you can configure your desired set of project features via plugins.
 To enable project plugins, go to the project settings and choose the plugins tab.
 Here you find all available project plugins (deactivated by default).

-Available project plugins:
+Available project plugins are:

 - Sentiment analysis